 From here you can change your Netflix playback settings to limit the data usage per screen.
 The difference between streaming in HD and SD is significant.
 HD can use up to 3GB per hour (7GB for Ultra HD) while standard video quality only uses up to 0.7GB per hour.

 This will change your streaming settings for your computer and your TV streaming.
 To adjust your settings on your mobile devices you’ll need to do so individually for each one.
 Navigate to the 'More' section of your app, select 'App Settings' and then 'Video Quality'.

 Likewise, this will only affect the streaming settings for that particular profile, so you may need to do this more than once depending on how many profiles are active during the day.

 7. Change your wireless channel

 If you’re struggling with a poor Wi-Fi connection, you might want to try changing your wireless channel settings.
 If your Wi-Fi router is broadcasting on the same channel as your neighbours, it could slow your internet down.

 Some of the more advanced routers –– such as the Virgin Media Super Hub 3 and BT Smart Hub 2 –– will automatically switch to less congested channels.

 8. Plug yourself in

-If you’re still struggling with your Wi-Fi then try connecting your device directly to your router with an Ethernet cable.
-You should have received one when you first ordered your broadband service, if you can’t find it they’re fairly inexpensive to purchase on Amazon.
+If you’re still struggling with your Wi-Fi, then try connecting your device directly to your router with an Ethernet cable.
+You should have received one when you first ordered your broadband service, if you can’t find it then they’re fairly inexpensive to purchase on Amazon.

 9. Go mobile